DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 1. Get the ODM endpoints.
-    Refer to the [documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=production-configuring-external-access) to retrieve the endpoints.
+    Refer to [this documentation](https://www.ibm.com/docs/en/odm/8.11.0?topic=production-configuring-external-access) to retrieve the endpoints.
     For example, on OpenShift you can get the route names and hosts with:

     ```